WebAssembly/gc/proposals/gc/wob/README.md

 # Wob -- Wasm Objects

-An experimental language and implementation for exploring and evaluating the GC proposal.
+An experimental object-oriented language and implementation for exploring and evaluating the Wasm [GC proposal](https://github.com/WebAssembly/gc/#gc-proposal-for-webassembly).

 ## Overview

 Wob is a typed mini-OO language in the style of C# and friends.
-It is meant to be representative for the most relevant problems that arise when compiling such languages.
+It is meant to be representative of the most relevant problems that arise when compiling such languages to Wasm with GC extensions.
 These arguably are:

 * generics
 * classes